Ameba-AIoT/ameba-iot-docs/amebadplus/en/product_overview/src/overview.rst

 It supports 802.11 a/b/g/n wireless LAN (WLAN) network with 40MHz bandwidth.
 It consists of WLAN MAC, a 1T1R capable WLAN baseband, RF, and Bluetooth, providing complete Wi-Fi and Bluetooth functionalities.

 A variety of peripheral interfaces, including UART, SPI, QSPI/OSPI, I2C, LEDC, etc., as well as sensor controllers (such as ADC, Cap-Touch, and Key-Scan) are integrated into |CHIP_NAME| devices.
 High-speed connectivity interfaces, SDIO and USB, are also provided.
-Besides, the <$$CHIP_NAME> has audio features with a dedicated digital microphone (DMIC) interface and I2S.
+Besides, the |CHIP_NAME| has audio features with a dedicated digital microphone (DMIC) interface and I2S.
 Abundant general-purpose I/O (GPIOs) can be configured to different functions according to different IoT (Internet of Things) applications flexibly.
 The user-friendly development kits (SDK and HDK) are provided to customers for developing applications.

 The |CHIP_NAME| also incorporates high-speed memories with on-chip SRAM and stacked Flash or PSRAM.
 A dedicated SPI Flash controller provides a flexible and efficient way to access NOR Flash (e.g., byte and block access).
 A multilayer AXI bus interconnect supports internal and external memory access.

-.. only:: RTL8721D

 The |CHIP_NAME| family offers devices in different packages ranging from 48 pins to 100 pins.
 The included peripherals change with the device.

 Block Diagram
 -------------------
 The functional block diagram is illustrated below, which provides a view of the chip's major functional components and core complexes.